atar-axis/xpadneo/README.md

 **Advantages** of this version are:
 * Extremely easy to install
-* Automatic Recompilation wheneveryou update the Kernel
+* Automatic Recompilation whenever you update your Kernel
 * Same procedure on every distribution (as long as DKMS is available)